Shireen Chambers

-Shireen Grace Chambers MBE FICForFICFor (born 21 February 1962) is a British forester and the executive director of the Institute of Chartered Foresters.
-She is Chair of the Tree Aid Board of Trustees.
+Shireen Grace Chambers MBE FICForFICFor (born 21 February 1962) is a British forester and the CEO of Future Woodlands Scotland.

 Early life and education

 Chambers studied forestry and soil science at Bangor University and graduated in 1985.
 She moved to The Bahamas, where she helped to establish a forestry department.
 She returned to the United Kingdom in 1991, when she joined the Central Scotland Forest Trust.